 When I was pregnant I started planning our cloth diaper routine.
-That also meant making homemade baby wipes.
-Join me as I share how to make homemade baby wipe solution with coconut oil and witch hazel.
+That also meant making homemade baby wipes as I didn’t want to use disposable wipes that could contain fragrance and other chemicals I didn’t want on my baby.
+Join me as I share how I make my own homemade baby wipe solution with coconut oil and witch hazel.

 This post contains affiliate links, which means I may make a small commission off items you buy at no extra cost to you 🙂

 I got lucky today!
 Allison is having a very sleepy day, so no better time than to put her in my wrap and write up a blog post.

 When I was pregnant I decided I wanted to do things all natural for my pregnancy, birth, and beyond.
 So naturally I chose to cloth diaper.
 First because I think it would be most comfortable for the baby, but second because I like reducing trash and not going through wipe after wipe.
 If I can do even one small thing to help the environment, I’m all for it.